TinyEcs

 app.AddState(GameState.Menu);

-// Run on state entry
+// Run when entering a state

-app.AddSystem((Commands cmd) => {
+app.AddSystem((Commands cmd) => cmd.Spawn().Insert(new Player()))

 .OnEnter(GameState.Playing)